The systemic intervention process

 The investigation process is governed by the Ombudsmen Act and largely works the same way as any other Ombudsman investigation.

-We work closely with the agency as part of the investigation.
-We clearly identify the scope and purpose of the investigation at the outset.
-We then gather information from the agency through meetings and information requests.
+The Ombudsman works closely with the agency as part of the investigation.
+They clearly identify the scope and purpose of the investigation at the outset.
+They then gather information from the agency through meetings and information requests.

-We may also decide to consult with or ask for information from others.
-In most cases we will interview both staff from the agency and other people.
+They may also decide to consult with or ask for information from others.
+In most cases they will interview staff from the agency and other people.

 After investigating, the Ombudsman will prepare a report on the agency’s acts and decisions.

 The Ombudsman may tell the agency how it can do better.
 This is called a recommendation.
 The Ombudsman has no power to force an agency to accept a recommendation, but most are accepted.
-The final investigation report will usually be tabled in Parliament and published on our website.
+The final investigation report will usually be tabled in Parliament and published on the Ombusman's website.